-We established an Advisory Stakeholder Working Group (ASWG) to assist us with the development of the policy and definitions contained in this draft report.
-The group consisted of AER staff representation, a representative of the Energy Networks Association (ENA) and several staff from various distribution businesses.
-During the preparation of this draft report the group held two workshops and considered material for the draft report.
+We established an Advisory Stakeholder Working Group (ASWG) to assist us with the development of the policy and definitions contained in our draft report.
+The group consisted of AER staff representation, a representative of the Energy Networks Association (ENA) and several staff from various distributors.
+During the preparation of our draft report the group held two workshops and considered material for our draft report.
 The members of the group are listed in Appendix A.

-In addition to the ASWG, we consulted with the jurisdictional governments, AEMO and the jurisdictional regulatory bodies.
+In addition to the ASWG, during the preparation of our draft report we consulted with the jurisdictional governments, AEMO and the jurisdictional regulatory bodies.
 We also briefed the ENA asset managers for both transmission and distribution networks at the beginning of the process and following the second ASWG workshop.